docker-library/docs/neo4j/user-feedback.md

-## Documentation

-Documentation for this image is stored in the [`%%REPO%%/` directory](https://github.com/docker-library/docs/tree/master/%%REPO%%) of the [`docker-library/docs` GitHub repo](https://github.com/docker-library/docs).
-Be sure to familiarize yourself with the [repository's `README.md` file](https://github.com/docker-library/docs/blob/master/README.md) before attempting a pull request.

 ## Issues

-If you have any problems with or questions about this image, please contact us through a [GitHub issue](%%GITHUB-REPO%%/issues).
+If you have any problems with or questions about this image, please contact us through a [GitHub issue](https://github.com/neo4j/docker-neo4j/issues).

-For general Neo4j questions, please ask on [StackOverflow](http://stackoverflow.com/).
+For general Neo4j questions, please ask on [StackOverflow](http://stackoverflow.com/questions/tagged/neo4j).

 ## Contributing